Call Us Today 559-625-8960

 How long do disposable aid batteries last?

-How will it take to get used to my hearing aids?
+How long will it take to get used to my hearing aids?

 Wait, so I won't hear perfectly with my hearing aids on day one?